-The 119-hectare coastal reserve forms part of the green-break biolink between the Ocean Grove and Point Lonsdale urban fringes.
+The 119-hectare coastal dune reserve forms part of the green-break biolink between the Ocean Grove and Point Lonsdale urban fringes.
 It has significant cultural heritage and historical sites and plays a vital role in protecting the coast from climate change impacts.

 At a landscape scale, the combined terrestrial, wetland, coastal and marine environments make this one of the largest and most important places for biodiversity remaining on the Bellarine Peninsula.
+The precinct Southeast Bellarine Biolink Master Plan (see page 44) will address this broader cross-jurisdiction landscape.

-Figure 4: Land managers on the Southeast Bellarine coast
+Figure 3: Crown land managers in the Southeast Bellarine region